 In November 2016, Take Art welcomed over 40 people to The David Hall Arts Centre in South Petherton to celebrate the launch of the Diversity Forum, a safe space for people to talk honestly about diversity, see inspiring work, meet potential partners and champion new projects.

 This exhilarating event featured presentations from Open Story Tellers, Tangle, Viv Gordon, Storytree and Word/Play and affirmed a positive, shared desire to explore how, as a sector, we can reflect the UK’s rich diversity in all our work.
-We called the event Getting the Ball Rolling and since that time we have hosted three more successful forums, with a fifth event planned for autumn.
+We called the event Getting the Ball Rolling and since that many more successful forums, with future ones coming soon.

 Women in the Arts